bendela6/chrome-script-injector-extension/README.md

 3. Click "Load unpacked"
 4. Select the `src` folder of this extension

-### Creating an Auto-Injecting Script
+### Quick Injection (Popup)

+1. Click the extension icon in your toolbar
+2. Type or paste JavaScript code in the text area
+3. Click "▶ Inject Script Now"
+4. The popup shows stats:
+   - Total Scripts saved
+   - Auto-Inject scripts active on current page

+### Managing Scripts (Full Page)

 1. Click the extension icon
-2. Go to the "Saved Scripts" tab
+2. Click "⚙️ Manage All Scripts" button
+3. This opens a **full-page interface** where you can:
+   - See all your scripts in a beautiful grid layout
+   - Search scripts by name or URL pattern
+   - View statistics (total scripts, auto-inject count, matched on current page)
+   - Create, edit, or delete scripts

+**Or right-click the extension icon → "Options"**

+### Creating a Script

+1. Open the Management Page
-3. Click "+ New Script"
+2. Click "➕ New Script"
-4. Fill in:
+3. Fill in:
    - **Script Name**: A descriptive name for your script
    - **URL Pattern**: Regex pattern to match URLs (scripts with patterns will auto-inject!)
-   - **JavaScript Code**: Your JavaScript code
+   - **JavaScript Code**: Your JavaScript code (large textarea with syntax highlighting)
-5. Click "Save"
+4. Click "💾 Save Script"

 ### Running Scripts

 - **Automatic**: Scripts with URL patterns inject automatically when you visit matching pages
-- **Manual**: Switch to "Saved Scripts" tab and click the "▶ Run" button on any script
+- **Manual from Management Page**: Click the "▶ Run" button on any script card
-- **From Manual Tab**: Write code directly and click "Inject Script"
+- **Quick Injection from Popup**: Use the popup for one-off code injections

 ### Example Scripts